Hattie Edmonds

 What’s on offer:

 • Writing for Wellbeing sessions which focus on using your own life experiences, feelings and emotions as inspiration.
-I will share some simple mindfulness practices to help access both your intuition and the full range of your senses, bringing your writing to life.
+I will share some simple mindfulness practices to help access your creative ability and your intuition.

 Please get in touch to sign up for one of the group classes.